FIN - Finance

 FIN 3616 FIN Apprenticeship I (0-24-6)

-This course provides students with an opportunity to collaborate with industry partners, gain practical experience, and develop a comprehensive understanding of financial practices at the workplace and risk management strategies applied within an organization.
-The students will get an opportunity to analyze the application of ethical principles, professional standards and local and global regulatory framework within the workplace.
-Through hands-on experience, students will develop practical skills in identifying financial problems, analyzing relevant data, designing solutions.
+This course provides students with the opportunity to collaborate with industry partners, gain practical experience and develop a comprehensive understanding of financial practices and risk management in organizations through co-delivery with industry.
+Students will also analyze ethical principles, professional standards and regulatory frameworks, while developing practical skills in problem identification, data analysis, and solution design.

 FIN 4013 Islamic Banking and Islamic Financial Markets (2-2-3)